QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 |  +-------------+      +-------------------+  +-------------------+   |
 +----------------------------------------------------------------------+
 ~~~~
-{: #arch title="An Architecture for Integrating Generative AI with Network Digital Twin" artwork-align="center"}
+{: #arch title="An Architecture for Integrating AI Agent with Network Digital Twin" artwork-align="center"}

 ## Functional Components

-### Multi-domain Orchestrator
+### Application

-Multi-domain orchestrator serves as the top-level coordinator and manages the interactions
+One of example application is multi-domain orchestrator.
+Multi-domain orchestrator serves
-across different autonomous domains.
-Multi-domain orchestrator may invoke Network Digital
+as the top-level coordinator and manages the interactions across different autonomous domains.
-Twin to perform functions such as analyze, diagnose, optimize, control, and emulate
+Multi-domain orchestrator may invoke Network Digital Twin to perform functions such as analyze,
-as per {{?I-D.irtf-nmrg-network-digital-twin-arch}}.
-It also provide means to convey user
+diagnose, optimize, control, and emulate as per {{?I-D.irtf-nmrg-network-digital-twin-arch}}.
-intent to each autonomous domain through a user-facing Graphical User Interface (GUI)
+It also provide means to convey user intent to each autonomous domain through a user-facing
-or machine-to-machine North Bound Interface (NBI).
+Graphical User Interface (GUI) or machine-to-machine North Bound Interface (NBI).

 ### Autonomous Domain